Offset mortgages explained

 • Higher deposit requirement: Offset mortgages often require a minimum deposit of at least 15%, unlike standard mortgages which you can get with a 5% deposit (or even no deposit).

-• No income on your savings: You won’t earn any interest on savings in your linked savings account.
+• No income on your savings: You won’t typically earn any interest on savings in your linked savings account.
 So you’ll need to take this into account.

 • Mortgage payments can go up: If you withdraw money from your linked savings account, your mortgage payments may go up or it may take you longer to pay it off.